mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №5.
-Write a function - flipOver, that reverses the string value passed into it.
+Write a function called “flipOver”, that reverses a string passed into it.

 #### For example:
 ```